-Pani Puri needs no introduction.
-It's mouth watering and delicious.
-It is sour and sweet in taste which awakens all the senses of your tongue.
-Mixed flavour aroma blows your mind and takes you on the journey of yummy temptation!
+Think of chaat and the first thing comes to your mind is 'Pani Puri'.
+It's mouthwatering and delicious.
+The sour and sweet taste awakens all the senses of your tongue.
+Mixed flavor aroma blows your mind and makes you crave for this yummy temptation!

-Would you believe if we say Pani Puri is actually not Pani Puri in some parts of India?
-Let’s just go and find out the variety of Pani Puri in the country…
+Would you believe if we say that the term 'Pani Puri' is actually different in some parts of India?
+Let’s find out what this delicacy is known in other parts of the country.

-The most common term Pani Puri is only used in Maharashtra, Gujarat, Madhya Pradesh, Karnataka, Tamil Nadu and in some parts of Nepal.
+The most common term 'Pani Puri' is only used in Maharashtra, Gujarat, Madhya Pradesh, Karnataka, Tamil Nadu and in some parts of Nepal.

-In Haryana Pani Puri is Paani ke Patashe while in other Northern Parts of India it is called Gol Gappe.
+In Haryana Pani Puri is 'Paani ke Patashe' while in other Northern Parts of India it is called 'Gol Gappe'.

-Paani ke Batashe or Patashi is the term for Pani Puri in Rajasthan and Uttar Pradesh.
+'Paani ke Batashe' or 'Patashi' is the term for Pani Puri in Rajasthan and Uttar Pradesh.
 While the stuffing is the same, they prefer different flavoured water in it.

-Lakhnow is known as the most decent and well-mannered city in India, taking tehzib (manners) into another level as they offer not just one but 5 different types of water with Pani Puri which they formally call Paani Ke Batashe.
-The very famous street food of Hazratganj Pani Puri is known as Paanch Swaad ke Batashe (spheres of 5 tastes), where the pani is made up of dry Mangoes.
+Lucknow is known as the most decent and well-mannered city in India, taking tehzib (manners) into another level as they offer not just one but 5 different types of water with Pani Puri which they formally call 'Paani Ke Batashe'.
+The very famous street food of Hazratganj Pani Puri is known as Paanch Swaad ke Batashe (spheres of 5 tastes), where the pani is made up of dry mangoes.

-In parts of Odisha, south Jharkhand, Chhatisgarh, Hyderabad, and Telangana Pani Puris are called Gup Chup because of the sound they make when the puris burst and the water fills the mouth.
+In parts of Odisha, South Jharkhand, Chhatisgarh, Hyderabad, and Telangana Pani Puris are called 'Gup Chup' because of the sound it makes when the puris burst and the water fills the mouth.

-It is only in Hoshangabad in Madhya Pradesh where Pani Puri is referred to as Tikki.
+It is only in Hoshangabad in Madhya Pradesh where Pani Puri is referred to as 'Tikki'.

-Pani Puri is called Padaka in Aligarh and in some places of Uttar Pradesh
+Pani Puri is called 'Padaka' in Aligarh and in some places of Uttar Pradesh

-Phulki is the term for Pani Puri in some parts of Uttar Pradesh and even in some regions of Nepal.
+'Phulki' is the term for Pani Puri in some parts of Uttar Pradesh and even in some regions of Nepal.

 Call them Golgappa, Pani Puri, Gup Chup or Puchka, they are super delicious and totally worth dying for.
 So what are you waiting for?
 Go get some…

 Title Image: mapsofindia